jiawei397/nest-docs/docs/documentation/06_exception_filters.en-US.md

 ## Built-in HTTP Exception Classes

 Nest provides a set of standard exceptions that inherit from the base `HttpException`.
-They come from the `@nest` package and represent many common HTTP exceptions.
+They come from the `@nest/core` package and represent many common HTTP exceptions.

 - `BadRequestException`
 - `BodyParamValidationException` (similar to `BadRequestException`, with a status code of 400)